habitat-sh/on-prem-builder/README.md

 1. *hab pkg download*
 1. *hab pkg bulkupload*

 As you can see from the commands above, the package Bootstrap flow is comprised of two main phases: a download from the public [SaaS Builder](https://bldr.habitat.sh) followed by a bulkupload to your on-prem Builder instance(s).
-Historically, we bootstraped on-prem-builders by downloading all the packages in 'core' for all targets.
+Historically, we bootstrapped on-prem-builders by downloading all the packages in 'core' for all targets.
 That amounted to ~15GB and was both too much and too little, in that many of the packages weren't needed, and for many patterns (effortless) other origins were needed.

 The [new bootstrap process flow](https://forums.habitat.sh/t/populating-chef-habitat-builder-on-prem/1228) allows you to easily customize your Bootstrap package set or use pre-populated [Package Seed Lists](https://github.com/habitat-sh/on-prem-builder/blob/master/package_seed_lists/README.md) files.